spryker/spryker-docs/docs/dg/dev/sdks/the-docker-sdk/deploy-file/deploy-file-reference.md

 {% info_block infoBox %}

-* To disable the validation of request body size against this parameter, set it to `0`.
-We do not recommended disabling it.
+To disable the validation of request body size against this parameter, set it to `0`.
+We don't recommended disabling it.

 {% endinfo_block %}